Painkillers and Opioids

 • Tremors

 Anyone addicted to prescription opioid painkillers is highly encouraged to contact their doctor before limiting their drug intake.
 The doctor will have helpful advice and medications that can relieve some or all of the withdrawal symptoms.
-They can even recommend certain rehabilitation centers they think might help you on your road to recovery.
+They can even recommend certain drug detox facilities they think might help you on your road to recovery.

 Everyone is different, making it difficult to gauge if someone took too high of a dose of their opioid painkillers.
 Nearly every overdose results from respiratory failure, but before that happens, there will be signs the person expresses.